disarmyouwitha/snowball-thrower/README.md

 > ^(Early testing vid)

 ## [Splat Bot]:
-I have written 2 variants of this code.. one a static bot that follows a set of instructions when you plug it in (much like the Zelda snowball-thrower) but more fleshed out with all of the options it needs to play splatoon..
-I will most certainly circle back on this idea at a later date.
+I have written 2 variants of this code.. one a static bot that follows a set of instructions when you plug it in (much like the Zelda snowball-thrower) but more fleshed out with all of the options it needs to play splatoon.
+(I will most certainly circle back on this idea at a later date, and will add options to Joystick.hex soon boot into this mode)..

 ## [Splat Keyboard??]:
 The other is a side-side project, where I have set up a spare micro-controller (PHOTON) of mine to receive keyboard input over the serial line with a simple python program..
 It takes the input from serial and translates it into digitalWrite HIGH/LOW (basically 3.3v on or off) on 1 pin for each button.. which is mapped to another pin on the Teensy, which is able to read the HIGH/LOW voltage.
 > ^(I would like to see if I can communicate directly with the Teensy over Tx/Rx or something, to reduce the amount of wiring.. or potentially the need for a 2nd micro-controller)

-[HOW TO USE]:

-0. Flash the .ino files to the PHOTON [ack.. need to add these to the repo tonight!]
-1. Make / Flash the Joystick.hex file to the TEENSY
-2. run `python3 usb_interface.py` from your computer, it will start to capture your keyboard input

 This allows me to send input from a program running on my computer, to the tiny computer pretending to be the switch controller. =] At this point I have mapped 15 of the buttons to keys, and I am able to play Turf Wars via my keyboard (Poorly..
 I feel. xD But that is more to do with input learning curve, lol)